bennwitt/bennwitt/README.md

    - **Context Preservation** → Maintains structure and metadata for accurate retrieval and reuse.

 - 📊 **Predictive Monitoring**
-   - **HOLA (Holistic Log Analyzer)** → Centralizes telemetry, logs, and metrics using ELK for drift detection and anomaly surfacing.
+   - **HOLA (Holistic Log Analyzer)** → Centralizes telemetry, logs, and metrics using Elastic Search Kiban Grafana for drift detection and anomaly surfacing.
    - **MMS (Monitoring & Metrics Service)** → Tracks encoders, servers, and worker farm queues to ensure uptime in high-visibility, client-facing environments.
    - **Ops Discipline** → Designed with escalation workflows in mind — proactive instead of reactive.
    - **Resilient by Design** → Patterns and anomalies surfaced early to prevent outages and failures.